 What is the government doing to address this at the national level?

-Canada is a leading advocate and supporter for efforts to address child marriage internationally.
-The Canadian government:
+Canada is a leading advocate and supporter of efforts to address child marriage globally.
+The government:

 - Developed, in collaboration with Girls Not Brides, the Girls’ Voices photo exhibit, taking the stories of girls at risk of child marriage, and the community members advocating for change alongside them, around the world.

-Between 2011 and 2016, the Government of Canada committed CAN $80 million to end child marriage.
-They have supported initiatives across a range of countries and from the local to global level.
-They have delivered support through mechanisms including the Canada Fund for Local Initiatives, the Global Peace and Security Fund, and their development assistance program.
+Between 2011 and 2016, the government committed CAN $80 million to end child marriage.
+It has delivered support through mechanisms including the Canada Fund for Local Initiatives, the Global Peace and Security Fund, and its development assistance programme.

-Canada has also funded the UNFPA-UNICEF Global Programme to Accelerate Action to End Child Marriage and the African Union Campaign to End Child Marriage.
+Canada has also funded the UNICEF-UNFPA Global Programme to Accelerate Action to End Child Marriage and the African Union Campaign to End Child Marriage.

 In June 2017, Canada launched its Feminist International Assistance Policy.
 The policy includes a renewed commitment to support comprehensive approaches addressing child marriage and announces more funding for women’s organisations.

 What is the minimum legal framework around marriage?